More boardwalk improvements coming for Charlottetown | CBC News

 The next phase in the replacement of the Charlottetown boardwalk will begin in the next couple of weeks.

-At its meeting Monday night, council approved the low-bid from James C. Johnston Associates for $199,025 to do the work.
+At its meeting Monday night, council approved the low-bid from James C. Johnson Associates for $119,025 to do the work.
 They also passed the quote of $7,475 from CADC for project management and professional fees for the project.

 The work will start at HMCS Queen Charlotte and run to the Maritime Electric Pumping Station, allowing this section to match the others the city has done over the past two years.

-Note: - An earlier version of this story incorrectly stated that the boardwalk project would cost $199,025.
-In fact it's $119,025.May 15, 2018 11:09 AM AT